-- Community.
+• Community.
 We are a covenantal community.
-We commit to creating a learning community that is intentionally and faithfully hospitable and welcoming; inclusive and diverse; practicing justice, fairness and respect for all people; compassionate, kind and loving; reflecting the heart and image of God in all that we do. - Excellence.
-We commit to excellence in teaching, scholarship, recruitment, leadership, management, stewardship, and interpersonal interactions and to continuously improve in all our practices. - Accountability.
-We commit to individual and corporate responsibility for our actions, decisions, communications, and performance, and welcome evaluation and feedback. - Integrity.
-We commit to honor God and each other through openness, honesty and ethical conduct in all matters. - Service.
+We commit to creating a learning community that is intentionally and faithfully hospitable and welcoming; inclusive and diverse; practicing justice, fairness and respect for all people; compassionate, kind and loving; reflecting the heart and image of God in all that we do.

+• Excellence.
+We commit to excellence in teaching, scholarship, recruitment, leadership, management, stewardship, and interpersonal interactions and to continuously improve in all our practices.

+• Accountability.
+We commit to individual and corporate responsibility for our actions, decisions, communications, and performance, and welcome evaluation and feedback.

+• Integrity.
+We commit to honor God and each other through openness, honesty and ethical conduct in all matters.

+• Service.
 We commit to honor God by modeling Christ's example of service to all humanity.
 Our calling as a Christian university is to be a "gateway to world service" and a place where the Great Commission is lived out.

+DIVERSITY STATEMENT

+Simpson University, as a Christ-centered learning community, values each person as a unique and gifted child of God, made in His image and called to live as Jesus lived.

+SU, following the example of Christ, is committed to working to establish the Kingdom of God for every tongue, tribe, people and nation.
+All are called by Him to participate together in a grace-filled community.
+In valuing diversity, SU encourages each individual to develop his or her own unique gifts, talents, and strengths that will enrich the Simpson community through dialogue, celebration, and peacemaking leading to restored relationships.

+SU strives to create a culture of common understanding where diversity is valued.
+Through the perspectives of each race, sex, ethnicity, culture, socioeconomic status, class, age, and ability, SU is intentionally committed to building an environment that is welcoming and honoring of all where learning is maximized through understanding and acceptance to create excellence in education.

+For these reasons, SU commits to do the following:

+- celebrate the richness of God's kingdom and those created in the Imago Dei. - learn from one another in humility. - honor people and practice grace. - build an international and multicultural community through recruitment, education, and collaboration.

+- raise our collective awareness of injustice and inequities through education. - address systemic injustice and inequities through education and institutional leadership. - create a community where people experience a sense of belonging and are recognized and appreciated for their contributions - create a constructive environment where multiple perspectives can be heard. model Christ in all of our interactions.